Tips for Getting Started with Savage Raid Content in Final Fantasy XIV

 Practice Your Opener And Rotation

-Find a job guide on the Balance Final Fantasy XIV Discord server and then practice hitting a training dummy.
+Find a job guide on the Balance Final Fantasy XIV Discord server (or look on their new website!) and then practice hitting a training dummy.
 The mods in the Balance server are there to help you, so don’t be afraid to ask questions, even if you think there are stupid questions.
 There are no stupid questions.
 The Balance server has plenty of guides, videos, etc. to help you learn your class.
 You can even upload and share live FFLogs with the moderators who will dissect the logs for you and teach you where to improve.
 Once you’ve found the opener/rotation that is right for you, you should practice on a dummy until you can execute your opener/rotation from memory.
 As described in my ACT guide, ACT (or “Advanced Combat Tracker”) is a third-party tool used to parse damage in Final Fantasy XIV.
 There is currently no official parser in the game.
 Although third-party tools like this are generally prohibited, there is a huge grey area with ACT.
 Don’t use it to harass other players and you’ll be fine.

 Once you’ve got ACT figured out—and if you don’t, check out my guide!—the next step is uploading your logs to FFLogs.
 This tool will upload your ACT data to the FFlogs website, which can provide a number of different insights and analysis both for your own play and for the execution of your entire group.
 A tool that goes hand-in-hand with FFLogs is XIV Analysis.
 A bunch of really smart people made this third party tool to dissect your FFLogs and teach you areas where you can improve on.
 Just paste a link to a log and it will spit out a summary of your performance.
 For mor information on how to setup ACT and FFLogs check out my guide…here.